Evocelot/file-store/README.md

 In the current project, you can find the uploaded files in the `/stored-files` folder.

+## Docker Images

+The released Docker images for this application are available at: [dockerhub](https://hub.docker.com/r/evocelot/file-store)

 ## Documentation

 Detailed documentation is available here: [Documentation](/docs/docs.md)